 - Take bus or van to Sabang

 Pro tip: Many Palawan guides online warn that you won’t have internet access in many destinations on the island.
 We were worried about this so we booked all our accommodation ahead of time before leaving Puerto Princesa.
 Turns out, this wasn’t necessary at all.
 We were able to stay connected everywhere we went with our Globe data plan.
-I was even able to work online while traveling.
+I was even able to get all my online work done in each place.
 In retrospect, I wouldn’t have planned so far ahead in order to have more flexibility at each stop.